Energy-Saving Myths That Don’t Actually Lower Your Bills

 …the payback can be so slow that you don’t come out ahead for a long time.

-Reality: Use LEDs in your highest-use fixtures as CFLs burn out.
+Reality: Focus on using LEDs in the fixtures you use the most as your CFLs burn out.
 The real win is avoiding the cost of replacing bulbs that are still working, not rushing to change everything at once.

 - Old refrigerators or freezers